How Can the IRS Auditor Adjust My Income?

 There are several methods the IRS uses to determine your income.

 The IRS may use the cash method, percentage markup method, and unit and volume method for determining your income.
-These methods are not as common as the bank deposit method and the net worth method, however.
+These methods are not as common as the bank deposit analysis method and the net worth method, however.

 The two primary methods are the bank deposit method and the net worth method, so we’ll focus on those.